HomeArticlesBest OfBest Fitness Calculators

 Overview

 A complete fitness plan rests on a handful of numbers: how much you should weigh relative to your height, how many calories your body burns at rest and in daily life, how to split those calories into protein, carbohydrate, and fat, how much weight you can realistically lift, and how fast you can realistically run.
-Getting any one of these wrong throws off the plan built on top of it — a TDEE estimate that's too high leads to a calorie target that stalls weight loss, while a 1RM estimate that's too aggressive sets training percentages that risk injury instead of progress.
+Getting any one of these wrong throws off the plan built on top of it.
+A TDEE estimate that's too high leads to a calorie target that stalls weight loss, while a 1RM estimate that's too aggressive sets training percentages that risk injury instead of progress.

 We reviewed the fitness calculators available on thecalcu.com against the formulas and features that actually matter for accurate training and nutrition planning, covering both the nutrition side and the training side of a complete fitness toolkit.